 HR 8897: Improving Travel for American Families Act

-HR 8897 in plain English: This bill requires the Transportation Security Administration (TSA) to create a pilot program offering alternative security screening lanes and approaches for travelers with children age 12 and under.
-The program must be set up at a minimum of five airports, prioritizing those with high volumes of family travelers.
+HR 8897 in plain English: This bill directs the Transportation Security Administration (TSA) to create a pilot program offering alternative security screening lanes and approaches for passengers traveling with children 12 years old and younger, aimed at making airport travel easier for families.

 Stated purpose

-This bill directs TSA to create a two-year pilot program at at least five airports that offers separate screening lanes and alternative screening approaches specifically for passengers traveling with children age 12 and under, in order to make airport security easier for those families.
+The bill directs the TSA to create a pilot program offering alternative, easier security screening lanes and approaches at airports for adult passengers traveling with children age 12 and under, without compromising security.

 Key points